Our thoughts become our reality.

 Openness means being willing to experience uncomfortable truths that don’t align with my own.

-(After writing and publishing this post, I later realized that I had already published a post (Day 287) with the exact same title and topic.
-I guess that’s further proof that I need some work in this area.)
+After writing and publishing this post, I later realized that I had already experimented with staying open on Day 287.
+I guess I must need some work in this area.